-Eastern Great Egret Access from the Mandurah foreshore, or Soldiers Cove Terrace Dudley Park.
-2. Creery Wetlands This can be a prime shorebird observation area, with larger birds such as the Eastern Curlew and Whimbrel often seen, plus Bar-tailed Godwits, Greenshanks, Black-winged Stilts, Sharptailed and Curlew Sandpipers, and numerous Black Swans along with large numbers and varieties of Ducks.
+Godwits, and Greenshanks can be attracted to the area.
+Whimbrels and Eastern Curlews are frequently seen here between October and March.
+Access from the Mandurah foreshore, or Soldiers Cove Terrace Dudley Park 2.
+Creery Wetlands This can be a prime shorebird observation area, with larger birds such as the Eastern Curlew and Whimbrel often seen, plus Bar-tailed Godwits, Greenshanks, Black-winged Stilts, Sharptailed and Curlew Sandpipers, and numerous Black Swans along with large numbers and varieties of Ducks.
 Other birds can include Eastern Great and Little Egrets, Yellow-billed Spoonbills, Australian White Ibis and White-faced Herons.

 Access from Darwin Tce cnr of Mariners Cove Dr, Dudley Park.
-3. John Street Reserve This is often the first port of call for visitors wishing to see a good number and variety of shorebirds, as well as Pelicans, Egrets, Terns and a variety of Ducks that breed in adjacent lakes.
-Dogs are excluded from the area as they are extremely disruptive to the birds.
+3. Johns St Reserve This is often the first port of call for visitors wishing to see a good number and variety of shorebirds, as well as Pelicans, Eastern Curlew